SEO at UMass Amherst

 FAQ for UMass-Amherst: Education (Secondary Teacher Education)

 Note: UMA = UMass Amherst.

 The program is intended for elementary and middle school classroom teachers who wish to increase their science content knowledge and teaching skills.
 Special Education teachers who wish to increase their ability to teach science are also encouraged to apply.
 Although not intended for high school teachers, some may find the courses beneficial.
 Please note that this program is not a teacher preparation program and is NOT appropriate for those seeking initial teacher licensure in their state.

-If you are a Massachusetts teacher and already hold initial licensure in elementary education, elementary special education, middle school general science, middle school earth science, or middle school math/science, you may be eligible for professional licensure through this program.
+If you are a Massachusetts teacher and already hold initial licensure in elementary education or middle school general science, you may be eligible for professional licensure through this program.
+Please consult with the MA Department of Education regarding this.
 Teachers from other states must consult their own state licensing regulations.

 Generally, online students take a maximum of two online courses per semester.
-The program requires completion of 30 credits of coursework for a Certificate of Advanced Graduate Study and 33 credit hours for a Masters Degree in Education.
+The program requires completion of 30 credits of coursework for an Education Specialist Degree and 33 credit hours for a Masters Degree in Education.
 Courses are offered in fall, spring and summer semesters.
 Depending upon scheduling and your choice of classes, it is possible to finish the program in less than two years.